-As of December 31, 2015 and 2014, three and two donors accounted for 74% and 80%, respectively, of the Institute's total contributions receivable.
-For the years ended December 31, 2015 and 2014, two and one donors represented 65% and 67%, respectively, of the Institute's total contributions revenue balance.
+As of December 31, 2016 and 2015, three and four donors accounted for 73% and 74%, respectively, of the Institute's total contributions receivable.
+For the years ended December 31, 2016 and 2015, one donor represented 53% and 65%, respectively, of the Institute's total contributions revenue balance which is included in program and project grants on the statement of activities and change in net assets.